zerothi/sisl/docs/other.rst

 Other resources
 ===============

-One of sisl goals is an easy interaction between a variety of DFT simulations, much like `ASE`_ with a high emphasis on `Siesta`_, while simultaneously providing the tools necessary to perform tight-binding calculations.
+One of sisl's goals is an easy interaction between a variety of DFT simulations, much like `ASE`_ with a high emphasis on `Siesta`_, while simultaneously providing the tools necessary to perform tight-binding calculations.

 However, sisl is far from the only Python package that implements simplistic tight-binding calculations.
-We are currently aware of 3 established tight-binding methods used in litterature (in random order):
+We are currently aware of 3 established tight-binding methods used in literature (in random order):

 - `PythTB <http://physics.rutgers.edu/pythtb/index.html>`_
 - `kwant`_